 Later in the week we headed further inland where the scenery changed considerably as farms with irrigated fields gave way to sprawling cattle ranches and sparsely wooded hillsides.
 Despite the blazing sun and nearly cloudless blue sky, it made for some interesting landscapes.

-It was all exceptionally dry owing to the current severe drought, but in spite of this there were surprising numbers of wildflowers although less obvious among the dry brown dead grasses.
+It was all exceptionally dry owing to the current severe drought, but in spite of this there were surprising numbers of wildflowers although less obvious among the desiccated brown grasses.
 There were a number of different birds too including striking yellow and grey Western Kingbirds and stunning Loggerhead Shrikes hunting grasshoppers from fencepost perches.

 One of my favourite moments of the whole trip came on another occasion when we were wandering round a small nature preserve near our hotel.
 We had already seen a couple of different birds and some interesting flowers when I spotted a tiny Anna’s Hummingbird perched in a bush beside the path.
 I slowly edged closer and took a few photos but it held its nerve and didn’t budge.
 Having seen them on many occasions earlier in the trip, but been unable to get much more than a fleeting glimpse, I was thrilled to have such a close encounter with this little jewel.